Leicester scheme for the admission arrangements for pupils to schools 2023/24

 - Children of parents/carers who are fleeing domestic violence and where the requested school is necessary to avoid the abuser, whose application is verified by a senior social worker or who meet Leicester City Council’s procedures for housing reallocation for recognized domestic violence.

-12.9 There is no separate right of appeal if an application has not met the social and medical criterion, but parents will have their usual statutory right of appeal for a school place.
-View details of the appeals process.
+12.9.
+There is no separate right of appeal if an application has not met the social and medical criterion, but parents will have their usual statutory right of appeal for a school place.
+View full details of the appeals process.

 - Leicester schools informed by Leicester City Council of the final results, which may include offers to pupils living in other local authorities - 1 March 2022

 - Offers sent to parents by Leicester City Council - 1 March 2023